bismuthfoundation/Bismuth-FAQ/Voting/Readme.md

 Bismuth Governance uses an innovative protocol to avoid weaknesees of other common voting protocols.

+**Warning**:
+Before voting or revealing a vote, make sure you're in the right period for the related motion, or your vote will not be counted.
+The dates are clearly specified on the motion page.

 ## Reference posts

 - The Bismuth Governance Shift, Part 1